nrrb/mediumtalk/questions.md

 - Think of the last thing that made you feel genuinely excited - share that story.
 - Name three things you're secretly really good at.
 - Where would you go right now for a perfect 20-minute break from everything?
-- How do you know when you've found a really good friend?
 - Finish this sentence: "I wish more people knew that..."
 - Remember your favorite teacher - why did they stand out to you?
 - Share a family tradition that might seem weird to outsiders.
 - Picture your ideal creative workspace - walk me through it.
-- Who taught you something important without realizing it?
 - Choose any age you've been and tell me why that year was significant.
 - Describe the best gift you've ever given someone else.
 - Think about your daily routine - which part brings you the most joy?